cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

 This operation validates a BBS proof with a pseudonym, given the Signer's public key (PK), the proof, the pseudonym, the context identifier that was used to create it, a header and presentation header, the disclosed messages and committed messages as well as the, the indexes those messages had in the original vectors of signed messages.
 Validating the proof also validates the correctness and ownership by the Prover of the received pseudonym.

 To support pseudonyms, the `BlindProofVerify` procedure will be extended to accept the pseudonym value `Pseudonym`, as well as the context identifier `context_id`, which the pseudonym is bounded to.
-Additionally, the call to the `BBS.CoreProofVerify` operation at step 9, will be replaced with a call to the core proof verification operation with pseudonyms defined in this document, i.e., of `CoreProofVerifyWithPseudonym` as defined in (#core-proof-verification).
+Additionally, the call to the `BBS.CoreProofVerify` operation at step 9, will be replaced with a call to the core proof verification operation with pseudonyms defined in this document, i.e., of `CoreProofVerifyWithNym` as defined in (#core-proof-verification).

 More specifically, step 9 of the `BlindProofVerify` Procedure will be replaced with the following step,

 ```
-9.  result = CoreProofVerifyWithPseudonym(
+9.  result = CoreProofVerifyWithNym(
                                     PK,
                                     proof,
                                     Pseudonym,